tacoda/zen/README.md

 # Zen

-Custom configuration to be run on a fresh install of Ubuntu.
+Turn a fresh install of Ubuntu into a Zen-like experience.

+> When you realize nothing is lacking, the whole world belongs to you.
+> - Lao Tzu

 ## Install